surajssd/blog_contents/content/post/intellij-shortcuts.md

 categories = ["ide"]
 author = "Suraj Deshmukh"
 featuredpath = ""
-tags = ["intellij", "ide", "programming", "productivity"]
+tags = ["intellij", "ide", "programming", "productivity", "notes"]

 +++

 **Note**: This is a living document and will be updated as I discover new things.